zbynekdrlik/AbletonOSC/RETURN_TRACK_SUPPORT.md

 ## Implementation Details

 The implementation follows the same patterns as regular tracks but uses the dedicated `/live/return/` namespace.
 Return tracks are indexed starting from 0, independent of regular track indices.

+### Listener Implementation
+Return track listeners are now fully implemented with dedicated methods that ensure responses are sent to the correct `/live/return/get/*` addresses.
+This allows for real-time updates of return track parameters in your OSC client.

 ## Compatibility